isomerpages/moe-huayisec/_who-we-are/School Rules and Regulations.md

 <h5>Leaving class during lessons</h5>
 <p>1 .
 If the need arises, a student can leave the class after obtaining
 the teacher’s permission.</p>
 <p>2 .
-The Class Chairperson or Vice-Chairperson should account for the presence/absence
-of his/her classmates during lessons by entering the details into the Class Diary.
-Subject teachers will check the entries and initial against the slot for that teaching period.</p>
-<p>3 .
 A student who does not need to attend any lesson during curriculum
 time should engage in self-study during his/her free periods at the designated study areas.</p>
 <h5>Movement between lessons</h5>